 - They don’t have access to occidental platforms such as Google, Facebook, Instagram, etc.

 It may seem like a paradox.
-But to operate online, Chinese have developed their own communication system.
-Therefore, for a company willing to do business with Chinese you’ll have to develop yourself on Chinese social media.
+But to operate online, the Chinese have developed their own communication system.
+Therefore, for a company willing to do business with the Chinese you’ll have to develop yourself on Chinese social media.
 Your fame will be your best friend.

 So, what social media would you need?

 Very similar to Facebook or WhatsApp, almost everybody uses it here.
-It’s a messenger app offering you the possibility to share content with your “friend” such as text/videos/pictures/music/etc. On WeChat you can also use group chat.
-It gives Chinese people the possibility to organize group discussion, talk about their problems and how to solve it, but also talk about new trends, where to go in holiday, which place to visit, which company to recommend, etc. Open a WeChat account, it’s worth it.
+It’s a messenger app offering you the possibility to share content with your “friend” such as text/videos/pictures/music/etc. On WeChat, you can also use group chat.
+It gives Chinese people the possibility to organize group discussion, talk about their problems and how to solve it, also talk about new trends, where to go on holiday, which place to visit, which company to recommend, etc. Open a WeChat account, it’s worth it.
 It will help you to interact with your community and create engagement.